CoorpAcademy/trellit/README.md

-github | close issue | move Trellot card to "Done", or achive card github | open PR | get issue and card, attach PR to card github | close PR | get card, move it to "To test" github | assign issue | get card, add member, move card to "In progress" PR assigned github | assign PR | get card, add member, move card to "To Review".
+github | close issue | move Trellot card to "Done", or achive card github | open PR | get issue and card, attach PR to card github | close PR | get card, move it to "To test" github | reopen issue | create card to backlog (if any card), open card github | assign issue | get card, add member, move card to "In progress" PR assigned github | assign PR | get card, add member, move card to "To Review".
 If assigned user = PR user, move to "In progress" github | unassign issue | get card, remove member, move card to "TODO"